What is this Club all about?

 The Club will employ a number of USCG licensed captains.
 These captains will handle the 88′ schooners and provide training and support to those Club members that want to become captains of these vessels.
 Anyone in the Club is eligible to be captain of the large schooners, and we honestly believe that if you have the will to learn, you can learn to captain these boats!
 To captain the schooners, members must first pass both a written and a practical exam to prove that they are competent to handle the vessels.
 The intent is to use the USCG 100-ton Captain’s license exam as the written portion, and to develop a practical exam using the Club vessels to provide the practical seamanship section.
 To be clear, the Club will not be certifying to USCG standards, or require such, but the USCG written exam is a good one.
 After passing the written and practical tests, a Club member can volunteer to be the captain on any sailing of the vessels.
 The smaller vessels do not require a written captains exam, just a checkout on the equipment to the satisfaction of one of the training captains.
 Best of all, Captains get to set the schedule of when the boats go out and the itinerary for sail!

 Who will crew the schooners?

-The crew of the boats will consist completely of the members of the Club.
-Since all Club members will be verified experienced sailors, they will need to take a familiarization course on the Club schooners to bring them up to speed on the equipment and procedures used on the Club vessels.
+The crew of the boats will consist completely of the members of the Club and their guests.
+Since all Club members will be experienced sailors, they will only need to take a familiarization course on the Club vessels to bring them up to speed on the equipment and procedures used in the Club.
 There is always something more to learn about boats and sailing, and we can all always improve our skills!
 In addition to the familiarization course, the Club will host numerous learning opportunities to develop your skills as a sailor.
 These courses will be organized on a regular basis and run by senior Club members under the guidance of a US Coast Guard licensed captain.

-How many people are required to sail the schooners?
+How many people are required for the big schooners?

 Will the schooners be used to race?